Buena Vista Democratic Club backs Favretto, White for committee

 White is married with three adult children who graduated from Buena Regional High School.

+BUENA VISTA TOWNSHIP — The Buena Vista Township Republican League has announced Ellen Testa …

-Favretto Jr., 30, is president of the Buena Vista Township Democratic Club and graduated from Buena Regional High School in 2008.
+Favretto, 30, is president of the Buena Vista Township Democratic Club and graduated from Buena Regional in 2008.

 “Over the last two years, I’ve demonstrated my leadership ability and willingness to take action on the Buena Regional Board of Education by advancing improvements to educational programs fit for all students, while ensuring that the BOE is responsible to the taxpayers," Favretto said.